Equipment & measurement methods

-Since the spring 2016 is that Feldemission-Rasterelektronenmmicroscope (FE-REM) in the portfolio of analysis methods and corresponds to the latest technology available on the market.
-The new system provides an extremely powerful research methodology for R & D and quality assurance.
-The FE-SEM allows the investigation of very small structures and nanoparticles with up to 500.000 magnification of the samples.
+Since the spring 2016 is that Feldemission-Rasterelektronenmmicroscope (FE-SEM) in the portfolio of analysis methods and corresponds to the latest technology available on the market.
+The new system provides an extremely powerful examination method for research & development and quality assurance.
+The FE-SEM enables the investigation of the smallest structures and nanoparticles with a magnification of the samples up to 500.000 times.
 In addition, the visual representation in 3D format is possible.
 Here are the details: FE-SEM

 To see the pictures in 3D, you need one 3D glasses, You do not have one and you want that impressive 3D effect experience?
 Then request a free copy here.

 Differential scanning calorimetry (DSC) is a thermal analysis technique that involves subjecting samples to a defined temperature program, detecting the heat absorbed or released by the sample.
 Thus, material-specific properties as in some polymers, the melting point or the glass transition point can be determined.

 The process is used in Rhenotherm especially for the identification of thermoplastic coating materials, but can also be used for the incoming goods inspection of paints.
 It is also possible with mixtures of polymers or addition of fillers that the melting behavior is significantly changed compared to the pure substance.
 These effects of additive admixtures can be detected by the DSC, which allows adjustment of the processing process (eg longer sintering time or changed sintering temperature).